john/startup-kit-templates/README.md

 AWS Elastic Beanstalk is a service that lets you define an environment for common application types, and deploy code into it.
 The Beanstalk template is dependent on the VPC, and optionally can be used with the bastion, RDS, or Aurora templates.

-When you run the template it asks for a series of inputs defining your environment.
+The **_elastic-beanstalk.cfn.yml_** template asks for a series of inputs defining your environment.
 Those with constrained values are:

 - A stack type, with allowed values of node, rails, python, python3 or spring.
 - An environment name with allowed values  of dev or prod.

 It creates:

 - A service role
 - An Elastic Beanstalk application
 - An Elastic Beanstalk environment